-- Gross exposure increased to DKK 27.5 bn from DKK 26.2 bn in Q4 2019.
-However, the increase is towards customers with strong credit quality, and over recent years, we have had a selective approach to this segment and generally decreased exposures - The retailing industry has generally seen credit deterioration in the past quarters, especially for retailers with limited online sales.
-These customers are further impacted by the lock-down following the outbreak of the coronavirus pandemic - Impairment charges rose in Q1 2020 due to increase on singlenames and changed macroeconomic outlook - We have booked accumulated impairments of DKK 1.2 bn.
-This partly reflects post-model adjustments due to the coronavirus pandemic
+- Gross exposure increased to DKK 27.5 bn from 26.2 bn in Q4 2019.
+However, the increase is towards customers with strong credit quality and over recent years we have had a selected approach to this segment with generally decreasing exposures - The retailing industry has generally seen credit deterioration in the past quarters, especially for retailers with limited online sales.
+These customers are further impacted by the lock-down following the coronavirus pandemic - Impairment charges rose in Q1 2020 due to increase on singlenames and changed macroeconomic outlook - We have booked accumulated impairments of DKK 1.2 bn This partly reflects post-model adjustments due to the coronavirus pandemic

-Retailing by segment, Q1 2020 (DKK m)
+Oil-related exposure, Q1 2020 (DKK m)

-Gross credit Expected Net credit
+Gross credit exposure Expected credit loss Net credit exposure

-exposure credit loss exposure

 Consumer discretionary 16,047 1,099 14,948

 Consumer staples 11,445 124 11,321

 Total 27,492 1,223 26,269

-Share of Group net exposure Share of Group net NPL Expected credit loss
+Share of Group net exposure Share of Group net NPL 01 2020 Expected credit loss Q4 2019 1.1% 5.8% 972

-Q1 2020 Q1 2020 Q4 2019

-1.1% 5.8% 972